chaconnewu/awesome-augmented/awesomes/awesome-marionette.md

  </li>
  <li>
   <a href="http://blog.mojotech.com/dry-up-your-views-in-backbone-marionette/">
-   DRY up your Views in Backbone Marionette
+   DRY up Your Views in Backbone Marionette
   </a>
   by Sam Saccone
  </li>
  <li>
-  Strengthening Our Backbone With Marionette by Stephen Kao -
   <a href="http://tech.kinja.com/strengthening-our-backbone-with-marionette-part-i-1583630931">
-   Part 1
+   Strengthening Our Backbone with Marionette (Part I)
   </a>
  </li>
  <li>
   <a href="http://davidsulc.com/blog/2013/02/03/tutorial-nested-views-using-backbone-marionettes-compositeview/">
-   Tutorial: Nested views using Backbone Marionette’s CompositeView
+   Tutorial: Nested Views Using Backbone Marionette's CompositeView
   </a>
   bu David Sulc
  </li>